 ATV Playa del Carmen

-Here’s my favorite part, the quads!
+Here’s our favorite part, the quads!
 If you’ve been quad biking before, then you will be okay with this exciting activity.
-The ATVs are a bit battered and broken, but nothing to worry about.
-Unfortunately, there is no insurance, so be extra careful with quad biking in Mexico.
+The quad bikes are a bit battered and broken, but nothing to worry about.
+Unfortunately, there is no insurance, so be extra careful ATV riding in Mexico.

 After your 45-minute experience ATV riding Playa del Carmen, you will return to get yourself ready… then Tequila!